ZoeyR/wearte/README.md

 # \[WIP] Yarte [![Documentation](https://docs.rs/yarte/badge.svg)](https://docs.rs/yarte/) [![Latest version](https://img.shields.io/crates/v/yarte.svg)](https://crates.io/crates/yarte) [![Build status](https://api.travis-ci.org/rust-iendo/yarte.svg?branch=master)](https://travis-ci.org/rust-iendo/yarte) [![Windows build](https://ci.appveyor.com/api/projects/status/github/rust-iendo/yarte?svg=true)](https://ci.appveyor.com/project/botika/v-htmlescape) [![Downloads](https://img.shields.io/crates/d/yarte.svg)](https://crates.io/crates/yarte)
 Yarte stands for **Y**et **A**nother **R**ust **T**emplate **E**ngine, is the fastest template engine.
 Uses a Handlebars-like syntaxis, well known and intuitive.
 Yarte is an optimized, and easy-to-use rust crate, with which developers can create logic around their HTML templates using using conditionals, loops, rust code, and predefined functions and using templates within templates.

+## Why a derive template engine?
+There are many templates engines based on mustache or/and handlebars, I have not known any that derives the compilation of templates to the compiler (like [askama](https://github.com/djc/askama)).
+By deriving this task from another process, we can optimize the instructions generated with our own tools or those of third parties such as LLVM.
+This is impossible in other cases creating a bottleneck in our web servers that reaches milliseconds.
+Because of this, `yarte` puts the template in priority by allocating its needs statically.
+Thus, we write faster than the macro `write!`, easy parallelism and with simd in its default html escape.

+In conclusion a derive is used to be the fastest and simplest.

 ## Getting started
 Add Yarte dependency to your Cargo.toml file: